341st Rifle Division (Soviet Union): Postwar

 The 341st ended the war without any battle honors or unit decorations.
 In July 1945, when the 14th Army was disbanded, the division, still with the 131st Rifle Corps, was re-stationed at Alakurtti.
 It was under the command of Maj.
 Gen. Ivan Vasilievich Terentev from January 1947 to February 1951.

 The division was eventually transferred to the 6th Army of the Leningrad Military District, and in March 1955, it was redesignated the 54th Rifle Division.
 On 4 June 1957, it was converted into the 54th Motor Rifle Division (Military Unit Number 42395).
+From 1962 to 1966 Valentin Varennikov commanded the disvision.
+In 1964 armed forces inspectors tested the division, and it was awarded as one of the six top divisions of the Ground Forces of the USSR Armed Forces by order of the Minister of Defence.

 In July 1970, the 54th's 279th Motor Rifle Regiment was used to form the new 91st Motor Rifle Division, and was replaced by the 221st Guards Motor Rifle Regiment.
 In 1976, the division participated in Exercise Sever, during which it was recognized as one of the best.
 Between January and February 1980, it sent troops to fight in the Soviet–Afghan War.

 In 1987, its 338th Guards Tank Regiment was downsized into the 82nd Separate Tank Battalion.
 On 19 November 1990, according to Treaty on Conventional Armed Forces in Europe data, the 54th had 40 T-80 main battle tanks, 39 PT-76 amphibious tanks, 125 BTR and MT-LB armored personnel carriers, 60 D-30 howitzers, and 12 BM-21 Grad multiple rocket launcher systems.
 During the Cold War, the division was maintained at 68% strength as a Ready Division - Reduced Strength I (US Category II) division.

 In 1997, the division was downsized into the 62nd Separate Motor Rifle Brigade, but a year later was converted into the 35th Weapons and Equipment Storage Base.
 The base continued as part of the Leningrad Military District until its 2007 disbandment.